bitcoinfacts/glacierprotocol.github.io/_docs/withdrawal/preparation.md

         1. Go to [Blockstream](https://blockstream.info/), paste your
         <span class="warning">cold storage address</span> into the search bar,
         and press Enter.
-        1. You'll be taken to a page that says "Bitcoin Address" at the top, with your <span class="warning">cold storage address</span> listed underneath.
+        1. You'll be taken to a page that says "Address" at the top, with your <span class="warning">cold storage address</span> listed underneath.
-        1. Click the "Unspent Outputs" link.
-The page will show a list of **<span class="warning">transaction IDs</span>** (in horizontal gray bars) and their corresponding **amounts** (in green boxes).
+        1. Below that, the page will show a list of **<span class="warning">transaction IDs</span>** (on the left) and their corresponding **amounts** (on the right).
         Each <span class="warning">transaction ID</span> corresponds to a deposit you made, the remainder of a deposit you made after doing a partial withdrawal, or a deposit someone else made to your cold storage address.
-        If you're taken to a page that says "No free outputs to spend", this indicates a zero balance at the address.
-Verify you pasted the address correctly.
+        1. For each transaction, click on the "Details" button to determine whether the transaction has some unspent amount (the "Spending Tx" field will be shown as "Unspent").
-    2. Identify a set of <span class="warning">transaction IDs</span> whose amounts are **cumulatively** greater than or equal to the amount you would like to withdraw.
+    2. Identify a set of <span class="warning">transaction IDs</span> whose unspent amounts are **cumulatively** greater than or equal to the amount you would like to withdraw.
     If a transaction ID is listed more than once (i.e. the same transaction has more than one unspent output going to your cold storage address), you